AidanBugs/Obsidian/1) CWRU/In Progress/CSDS477 - Advanced Algorithms/Notes/Simplex Algorithm.md

 > $c^\pi_j<0 \rightarrow increase x_j, update x_B$ and repeat until optimal solution (no $c^\pi_j<0$)

+Additionally note that you aim to increase the $x_j$ with the largest increase to the objective (decrease in case of minimizing)

 Small issue is that a change of basis doesn't necessarily change extreme points